-So far, literature review revealed only 60 cases of laryngeal melanoma and 18 of them were in glottic subregion (7).
-In Europe, there has been reported 6 melanomas of the glottis, while the last one was recorded more than 20 years ago.
-Of all of these cases, three patients had a combined treatment of radiotherapy and surgical treatment, while another three underwent monotherapy.
+So far, literature review revealed only 60 cases of laryngeal melanoma and 18 of them were in glottic subregion [7].
+In Europe, there have been six reported melanomas of the glottis, while the last one was recorded more than 20 years ago.
+Of all these cases, three patients had a combined treatment of radiotherapy and surgical treatment, while another three underwent monotherapy.
 Only two patients who were treated with radiotherapy attended regular examinations and it was noted that they did not have a recurrence of the disease during the two years follow-up (Table 1).
-It is evident that there is no categorical strategy for the treatment of these malignancies even in a highly developed European countries.
-It is also observed that the majority of patients, 4 out of 6, do not have a recorded history of follow-up after the treatment, just like in our case.
+It is evident that there is no categorical strategy for the treatment of these malignancies even in advanced European countries.
+It is also observed that most patients, four out of six, do not have a recorded history of follow-up after the treatment, just like in our case.